Rajat-Rathaur/readme/README.md

-Nothing gives one person so much advantage over another as to remain always cool and unruffled under all circumstances. | **by Thomas Jefferson**
+Your only obligation in any lifetime is to be true to yourself. | **by Richard Bach**